vmware-archive/vsphere-storage-for-kubernetes/documentation/mongodb.md

 Storage was created and provisioned from vSAN for containers for the MongoDB service by using dynamic provisioning in YAML files.
 Storage volumes were claimed as persistent ones to preserve the data on the volumes.
 All mongo servers are combined into one Kubernetes pod per node.

 In Kubernetes, as each pod gets one IP address assigned, each service within a pod must have a distinct port.
-As the mongos are the services by which you access your shard from other applications, the standard MongoDB port 27017 is assigned to them.
+As the mongos are the services by which user can access shard from other applications, the standard MongoDB port 27017 is assigned to them.

 Please refer this [Reference Architecture](https://storagehub.vmware.com/#!/vmware-vsan/vmware-vsan-tm-as-persistent-storage-for-mongodb-in-containers) for detailed understanding of how persistent storage for containers is consumed by MongoDB services on vSAN.